What Can I Recycle?

-QUESTION: here can I recycle my mercury thermostat?
+QUESTION: Where can I recycle my mercury thermostat?

 ANSWER:The Thermostat Recycling Corporation offers a nationwide program to collect mercury thermostats.
-To find the location nearest you, visit www.thermostat-recycle.org/zipsearch.
+To find the location nearest you, visit thermostat-recycle.org/zipsearch.

 QUESTION: Where can do-it-yourself (DIY) oil changers recycle used motor oil?

 ANSWER: DIYers in South Carolina are required by law to recycle their used motor oil.
-There are more than 900 used motor oil collection sites across South Carolina including locations in each of the state's 46 counties for DIYers.
-The majority of those sites are provided by local governments, but retailers such as Advance Auto, Auto Zone, Pep Boys and Walmart also accept used motor oil from DIYers.
+There are more than 900 used motor oil collection sites across South Carolina for DIYers and farmers including locations in each of the state's 46 counties.
+The majority of the sites are provided by local governments but participating retailers such as Advance Auto Parts, Auto Zone, NAPA Auto Parts, O'Reilly Auto Parts, Pep Boys, Walmart, and Jiffy Lube may also accept used motor oil from DIYers at no charge.

 To find a collection site near you, visit RecycleHereSC.
-Not all retail locations accept used motor oil.
-Call ahead to ask if the service is available.
+To find a retail location near you that accepts used motor oil, visit irecycleoil.com.
+Not all retail locations participate in this program.
+Call ahead to ask if the service is available

 Oil Filters and Bottles